Yorso/seneca3_severalServers/README.md

 ## Pre-requisites
-You need to have installed on localhost and remote host - Necesitas tener instalado en local y en remoto: node.js, npm, express and seneca.
+You need to have installed on localhost and remote host - Necesitas tener instalado en local y en remoto: __node.js, npm, express and seneca__.

 For Debian and Debian-derived operating systems - Para Debian y sistemas operativos derivados:
 ```